yihanjiang/turboae/README.md

 Feel free to ask me any question! yij021@uw.edu

-# What is new (10/18/2019):
+# What is new (11/11/2019):
-## 1. Drafty paper (main.pdf and supplement.pdf) put in  [here](https://github.com/yihanjiang/turboae/blob/master/docs/)
+## 1. Camera ready paper is on [Arxiv](https://arxiv.org/abs/1911.03038)
-Camera-ready paper under construction.
 Here is the [Slides](https://github.com/yihanjiang/turboae/blob/master/docs/TurboAE_slides.pdf), presented by Dr. Hyeji Kim in Allerton Conference.
+I am working on the poster, and will be out shortly.

+## 2. Code Support for [DeepTurbo](https://arxiv.org/abs/1903.02295) is out.
+Ongoing progress to replicate DeepTurbo result on TurboAE framework.

 ## 2. Pre-trained model under refining.
 Current *.pt in './models/' are not the best model.
 (But you can fine-tune them easily)